dpmlab/dpmlab.github.io/people.md

 <table style="width:100%">
 <tr>
-<td style="width:280px"><b>Matt Siegelman</b>, PhD student: Matt grew up outside Philadelphia and got his undergraduate degree in Neuroscience from Wesleyan in 2016.
+<td style="width:280px"><b>Matt Siegelman</b>: Matt grew up outside Philadelphia and got his undergraduate degree in Neuroscience from Wesleyan in 2016.
 He worked as an RA in a language lab at MIT before joining the DPM lab at Columbia, where he hopes to apply AI, natural language processing tools and naturalistic stimuli to study concept representations in memory.
 <br>
 </td>
 <td style="width:200px"><img src="img/matt.png"></td>